isomorphic-software/smartclient-docs/classes/Sound.md

 | Name | Type | Optional | Default | Description |
 |------|------|----------|---------|-------------|
 | src | [String](#type-string)|[Array of String](#type-array-of-string) | false | — | URL of new audio file to be played by this sound instance. |

 ---
-## Method: Sound.getCurrentTime

-### Description
-Retrieves the current playback time of a playing or paused audio file in seconds.

-### Returns

-`[Float](../reference.md#type-float)` — current playback time audio file in seconds.
-If the file has not been loaded, or no [Sound.src](#attr-soundsrc) is defined, this method will return zero.

----
-## Method: Sound.reset

-### Description
-If playback is currently paused, reset the playback position to the start of the audio file so a call to [Sound.play](#method-soundplay) will play from the start, rather than resuming playback from the current position.

----
 ## Method: Sound.load